UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 Code is usually formatted with a **mono-space font**, just as it usually appears in any IDE.
 For example, anything you write in a **code cell** inside Jupyter Lab shows up with a mono-space font and has Python syntax highlighting.

-In Markdown, we can easily format any code to be rendered in mono-space font using back ticks like `this` (the key under `Esc` on your keyboard!).
+In Markdown, we can easily format any code to be rendered in mono-space font using back ticks like `this` (the key under `Esc` on your keyboard with the symbol <code>\`</code>).
 For example, this is Python code: `import numpy as np`, right?

 Another way to have code is to have a code block by enclosing text inside a pair of three back ticks: